swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 - "Markdown does most of what HTML does."
 ---

-Many software developers will often use an integrated development environment (IDE) or a text editor to create and edit their Python programs which can be executed through the IDE or command line directly.
-While this is a common approach, we are going to use the [Jupyter Notebook][jupyter] via [JupyterLab][jupyterlab] for the remainder of this workshop.
+To run Python, we are going to use the [Jupyter Notebook][jupyter] via [JupyterLab][jupyterlab] for the remainder of this workshop.
+There are other ways of running code and many software developers will often use an integrated development environment (IDE), like PyCharm, or a text editor, like Visual Studio Code, to create and edit their Python programs and either the IDE or the command line to execute them.
+Compared to these other alternatives, JupyterLab will let us run Python interactively so that the result of a command is returned after its execution.

-This has several advantages:
+JupyterLab has several other handy features:
   *   You can easily type, edit, and copy and paste blocks of code.
   *   Tab complete allows you to easily access the names of things you are using and learn more about them.